62firelight/ArcBuddy-349/README.md

 ## Architecture

-When not deployed, Arc Buddy makes use of two non-EC2 services on Amazon Web Services (AWS) for its functionality.
+When not deployed, Arc Buddy only makes use of two non-EC2 services on Amazon Web Services (AWS) for its functionality.
 These include:

 * [**Amazon S3**](https://aws.amazon.com/s3/)
 * [**AWS Secrets Manager**](https://aws.amazon.com/secrets-manager/)